Auto Insurance Claim Advice

 Small Claims Court

-Small claims court can help you get your piece of mind.
+Small claims court can help you get your peace of mind.

-Finally a forum where you can get the person back in the court room and have them explain why they hit you and why they were so irresponsible.
+Finally, a forum where you can get the person back in the courtroom and have him explain why he hit you and why he was so irresponsible.

 In many occasions you will be taking to court people that were driving under the influence, had no insurance, had no registration, and their license was taken away because of prior several offenses.

 Some of these fellows never show up, some do.
 In any event, you will have the chance to confront them and have them explain their actions.
-This on its self is a great satisfaction.
+This is, on itself, a great satisfaction.
 Something you do not get when you have an insurance claim.

-If you think about it, some fellows will hit you, then run away.
-They get caught and have no insurance, so your insurance company ends up having to pay for your damage.
+If you think about it, some fellows will hit you and then run away.
+They eventually get caught but usually have no insurance, so your insurance company ends up having to pay for your damage.

 What happens to the person that hit you?
 Nothing!
 Or just about.